 - Post-inflammatory hyper-pigmentation develops from pimple marks and wounds.

-Freckles, solar lentigos, pimple marks, or age spots… they’re all dark marks caused by different things.
-But deep within your skin’s layers, the underlying process that causes dark marks on the outside is the same — melanin production.
+Freckles, solar lentigos, pimple marks, or age spots… they’re all dark spots caused by different things.
+But deep within your skin’s layers, the underlying process that causes dark spots on the outside is the same — melanin production.

 Melanin is what gives our skin its color.
 Our skin produces melanin as a defense mechanism against cell damage triggered by harmful UV rays or as a result of inflammation.
 This melanin production in the skin’s deeper layers is what causes darkening on the outside, which manifests as dark spots on the surface of skin.

-The dark marks on our skin can be categorized into four main groups — melasma, freckles, sun spots and post inflammatory hyper-pigmentation (PIH).
+The dark spots on our skin can be categorized into four main groups — melasma, freckles, sun spots and post inflammatory hyper-pigmentation (PIH).

-Dark marks due to hereditary or external factors
+Dark spots due to hereditary or external factors

-These dark marks occur due to the effects of the sun, hormones, skin color type and hereditary factors.
+These dark spots occur due to the effects of the sun, hormones, skin color type and hereditary factors.
 These develop deep within our skin’s layers and forms on the surface as: